Character class (Dungeons & Dragons): Subclasses

 Each class in the Player's Handbook (2014) has multiple subclasses, which allow players to choose an archetype of their class they want to follow (e.g. the Berserker Barbarian, the Evoker Wizard, the Wild Magic Sorcerer, the Beastmaster Ranger, etc.), chosen at 3rd level or earlier.
 This archetype defines many of the abilities that the class receives.
 The Dungeon Master's Guide (2014) includes two nonstandard subclass options for evil characters that are only allowed in the game by permission of the Dungeon Master: the Death Cleric and the Oathbreaker Paladin.

 Additional subclasses have been added to the game with the publication of various sourcebooks and campaign guidebooks, for example, in supplements such as the Sword Coast Adventurer's Guide (2015), Xanathar's Guide to Everything (2017) and Tasha's Cauldron of Everything (2020).'
-Some classes from earlier editions were included in 5th edition as subclasses, like assassin, psi warrior, shaman, and war mage.
+Some classes from earlier editions were included in 5th edition as subclasses, like assassin, psi warrior, scout, and war mage.
 Several other subclasses had appeared in previous editions as kits, prestige classes, or paragon paths; this is especially true of setting-specific classes or ones with unique flavor, like arcane trickster, bladesinger, drunken master, Purple Dragon knight, and Samurai.

 Christian Hoffer of ComicBook.com explained that in the original 5th Edition ruleset the Cleric, Druid, Sorcerer, Warlock, and Wizard classes gained "access to their subclass at either 1st or 2nd Level.
 A large reason for this is how those classes are presented in the lore" such as the Cleric or Warlock respectively declaring their god or otherworldly patron at the first level.
 He highlighted that the 2024 update standardizes subclass progression with all classes now picking "their subclass at 3rd level, along with other shifts as to when players gain subclass features at higher levels".